charliecalvert/CloudNotes/Assignments/React/ElvenWebCraftsStarter.md

 ## Overview

-We are going to work on a project that already exists.
+For the next several weeks, we are going to work on a project that already exists.
 It is a tool for building web sites.
-Our goal is to take a project students built several years ago and update it to use React.
+Our goal is to take a project students built several years ago and update it.
 We will:

 - Clean up the code
 - Improve and extend the tests